Large-scale scraping: How to get all the data you need from complex websites

 1. Use search filters and go to subcategories

-2. Split them into price ranges (e.g. $0-10, $10-100)
+2. Split them into price ranges (e.g., $0-10, $10-100)

-3. Recursively split the ranges in half (e.g. split $0-10 price range into $0-5 and $5-10)
+3. Recursively split the ranges in half (e.g., split the $0-10 price range into $0-5 and $5-10)

-Solution to limited memory and CPU
+2. Overcome limited memory and CPU

 1. Collect products and redistribute them among servers